 We plan to complete, immediately prior to the completion of the second step transaction, the Reorganization of Walgreens into a holding company structure, under which Walgreens would become a wholly-owned subsidiary of a new Delaware corporation named "Walgreens Boots Alliance, Inc." and Walgreen Co. shareholders immediately prior to the Reorganization would become shareholders of Walgreens Boots Alliance, with shares of Walgreen Co. common stock being converted automatically into shares of Walgreens Boots Alliance common stock on a one-for-one basis.
 The Reorganization is conditioned upon the second step transaction being completed immediately following the completion of the Reorganization.
-If the Reorganization is completed, Walgreens Boots Alliance, immediately following the completion of the Reorganization, will issue, in a private placement, shares of Walgreens Boots Alliance common stock to the sellers of the 55% of Alliance Boots that Walgreens does not own as of the date of this report (collectively, the Sellers) in connection with the second step transaction and if the Reorganization is not completed, Walgreens will issue, in a private placement, shares of Walgreens common stock to the Sellers in connection with the second step transaction.
-Closing of the Transactions is subject to shareholder and various regulatory approvals and is expected to occur in the first quarter of calendar 2015.
+The second step transaction is not conditioned on the completion of the Reorganization.
+If the Reorganization is completed, Walgreens Boots Alliance, immediately following the completion of the Reorganization, will issue, in a private placement, shares of Walgreens Boots Alliance common stock to the sellers of the 55% of Alliance Boots that Walgreens does not own as of the date of this report (collectively, the Sellers) in connection with the second step transaction and if the Reorganization is not completed, Walgreens will issue, in a private placement, shares of Walgreens does not own as of the date of this report (collectively, the Sellers) in connection with the second step transaction and if the Reorganization is not completed, Walgreens will issue, in a private placement, shares of Walgreens of Walgreens and is expected to occur in the first quarter of calendar 2015.

 Walgreens equity earnings, initial investment and the call option exclude the Alliance Boots minority interest in Galenica Ltd. (Galenica).
 The Alliance Boots investment in Galenica was distributed to the Alliance Boots shareholders other than Walgreens during May 2013, which had no impact to the Company.
 We account for our 45% investment in Alliance Boots using the equity method of accounting.
 Investments accounted for under the equity method are recorded initially at cost and subsequently adjusted for our share of the net income or loss and cash contributions and distributions to or from these entities.
 Net income reported by Alliance Boots is translated from British pounds Sterling at the average rate for the period.
 We utilize a three-month lag in reporting equity income from our investment in Alliance Boots, reported as equity earnings in Alliance Boots on the Consolidated Statements of Earnings.
 The investment is recorded as Equity investment in Alliance Boots in the Consolidated Balance Sheets.
 See "Description of Business-Overview of Alliance Boots" below for additional information.
-Upon closing of the second step transaction, the financial results of Alliance Boots will be fully consolidated into our consolidated financial statements.
-The timing of the closing of the second step transaction and the length of the reporting lag, if any, we use to report the results of Alliance Boots after the closing of the second step transaction are expected to impact our reported financial results in fiscal 2015.
+Upon closing of the second step transaction, the financial results of Alliance Boots will be fully consolidated financial statements.
+The timing of the closing of the second step transaction are expected to impact our reported financial results in fiscal 2015.
 An earlier closing and/or shorter reporting lag would increase, and a later closing would decrease, the extent to which fully consolidated Alliance Boots results would be reflected in our consolidated fiscal 2015 financial statements.